All links go directly to official Louisville, Mississippi government websites.

 Criminal Records

 The criminal records system in Winston County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Winston County Sheriff's Office and local police departments maintain these records.
 Residents can conduct background checks through the Mississippi Bureau of Investigation, which provides statewide criminal history information.
-The bureau offers detailed reports that include arrest records, convictions, and other pertinent criminal history data for individuals in Winston County.
+The bureau offers detailed reports that include arrest records, convictions, and other pertinent criminal history data For people in Winston County.

 Public Records Access